sersoft-gmbh/swifty-docs-action/README.md

 - All targets that are referenced by a product *must* have a corresponding scheme.
 This can either happen by Xcode's automatic scheme generation, or manually (in which case the `.swiftpm` must be commited to the repository).
 - The `xcodebuild-destination` is applied as `-destination` to **all** builds.
 Selectively controlling this might come in a future update.

+Note that this parameter is only respected when run on macOS.

 ## Example Usage